 27:54 Gandy: He lent me a book—a mathematical book—and as I took it, a page fluttered out of it, which was a photograph of two page boys at the royal wedding.
 And—someone else was with us—and he just said, “Oh yes, you find pretty pictures like that in my books.”
 Then the next day he came to me and said, “I think you ought to know.”
 And, he was very relieved to find when…I mean I have known a lot of homosexuals in my time, and that I wasn’t in the least bit shocked, or didn’t think it extraordinary.
 And, of course, that made a much closer bond in our friendship.

 The extensive evidence presented shows that Turing thought of the males he was attracted to as boys, that he saw nothing wrong with sex between men and willing boys, and that, in at least one case, he attempted gentle seduction of a boy he had been attracted to since his early teens.

-The full age range of those who attracted to him might be tenuously argued to be as great as six to twenty-five, based at one end on the indirect link drawn between his homosexuality and the pages at the royal wedding of 1947, and based at the other end on his single weekend of sex with James Atkins in 1937.
+The full age range of those who attracted to him might be tenuously be argued to have been as great as six to twenty-five, based at one end on the indirect link drawn between his homosexuality and the pages at the royal wedding of 1947, and based at the other end on his single weekend of sex with James Atkins in 1937.

 However, it seems fairer to conclude that he was seriously only attracted to those from their early teens to their early twenties.
 The Atkins weekend was a single unsuccessful revival of an old affair with someone he found in the event he was not attracted to.
 Though he drew a clear link between his homosexuality and his collecting pictures of nice pageboys, to assert that he was sexually attracted to the boys in every such picture, including the 5-6 year-olds at the royal wedding (rather than simply finding them sweet) involves an unwarranted jump in logic.
 Pageboys at other functions were generally older than this.
 King George VI’s Pages of Honour, for example, were in their early teens.